antoinekrull/cute-whales/README.md

 ![Alt text](/Images/table_q1.png)

 #### Question 2:
 Similar to the previous task, we compute the correlation coefficient incorporating an additional condition based on a temperature threshold.
 This condition considers only data points where the temperature is greater than or equal to the specified threshold.
-The threshold can vary, but for extreme heat the value will be 32°. \
+The threshold can vary. \
 The output of the query looks like this:

 ![Alt text](/Images/table_q2.png)